dasch-swiss/dsp-docs/README.md

 ### Update the submodules

-Get the latest version of DSP-API or DSP-APP documentation by running
+Get the latest version of DSP-API, DSP-APP and DSP-Tools documentation by running

 ```shell
 make update-submodules